yuekaizhang/dynamo/examples/tensorrt_llm/README.md

 dynamo serve graphs.disagg:Frontend -f ./configs/disagg.yaml
 ```

-We are defining TRTLLM_USE_UCX_KVCACHE so that TRTLLM uses UCX for transfering the KV
-cache between the context and generation workers.

 #### Disaggregated serving with KV Routing
 ```bash
 cd /workspace/examples/tensorrt_llm
 dynamo serve graphs.disagg_router:Frontend -f ./configs/disagg_router.yaml
 ```

-We are defining TRTLLM_USE_UCX_KVCACHE so that TRTLLM uses UCX for transfering the KV
-cache between the context and generation workers.

 #### Multi-Node Disaggregated Serving